usaid-cs/yesterday-i-learned/random.md

 - "A function should have a docstring, unless it meets all of the following criteria: not externally visible, very short, obvious." - [Leaked CIA coding standard](https://wikileaks.org/ciav7p1/cms/page_26607631.html)
 - To keep the house cool during summer, [keep the windows closed during the day](https://www.timescolonist.com/opinion/to-stay-cool-leave-house-windows-closed-or-open-1.2179996), whether or not you have air conditioning.
 - 卧槽 is just 我操.
-- The pope's official stance on evolution and the big bang is: [he actually believes it](https://www.smithsonianmag.com/smart-news/pope-would-you-accept-evolution-and-big-bang-180953166/).
 - You can't [fix phone screens with windshield repair kits](https://www.youtube.com/watch?v=Bf5sY6FxPHc): _"...the Roman Catholic Church has recognized Darwinian evolution for the past 60 years.
 It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"_ Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): _"The pope's statement is significant.
 We are the direct descendents from the Big Bang that created the universe.
 Evolution came from creation."_
 - [Turning software into hardware](http://yosefk.com/blog/its-done-in-hardware-so-its-cheap.html) is worthwhile only if the hardware either helps you speed up a costly function, or if it helps you parallelise the function by simply throwing more resources at it.
 - A "unit" is a file or module containing a set of related functions, not a single function.
 You don't need a new test case for every function unless you work at JPL.
 You can assert multiple times in a test.
 Don't go crazy.
 But most importantly, [untested Code Is Broken by Definition](https://code.tutsplus.com/tutorials/write-professional-unit-tests-in-python--cms-25835).
 - In Age of Empires 2, long bowmen in towers do extra damage to ships, and for some reason [the same extra damage to camels](https://www.youtube.com/watch?v=msr27PwObVM), making them the same thing.
 - [2017 was a really good year for aviation](https://www.airfleets.net/crash/fatalities_year.htm) with only 12 known fatalities.
-- UK is in [no-deal](https://www.youtube.com/watch?v=agZ0xISi40E) Brexit position because it basically wants complete autonomy in its jurisdiction (no free movement of people, goods, financial contribution to the union, and trade policies), which is not a thing even for the most basic EU partners, like Turkey.
 - Firefox OS failed not because it didn't solve a problem, but because it didn't solve _its users' problem_.
 It failed because the people who would buy Firefox OS are all geeks, and the rest of the population cares about price, not how open the web is.
 - Interest in [Hudson](https://en.wikipedia.org/wiki/Hudson_%28software%29), Jenkins' predecessor, collapsed because Oracle wanted to trademark "Hudson".
 [Other reasons to hate Oracle](https://www.reddit.com/r/linux/comments/2e2c1o/what_do_we_hate_oracle_for/cjvewbi/): Buying Java with the sole purpose to sue Google for money, burning MySQL so people move to Oracle DB, only allowing fortune 500 companies to contribute to OpenOffice, closing source for Solaris so OpenSolaris can no longer be built.
 - You are supposed to test _just_ the function in a unit test, mocking everything except that function.
 Assuming [your language has no concept of interfaces](https://sendgrid.com/blog/when-writing-unit-tests-dont-use-mocks/), if you have a function call inside a function, and your unit test does not mock out anything, then you're doing something wrong.